 Best time to visit Lichtenstein Castle

-Regarding the weather, Lichtenstein Castle is best to visit from June through mid-September when the temperature in Germany is the warmest.
+Regarding the weather, Lichtenstein Castle is best to visit from June through mid-September, when the temperature in Germany is the warmest.

 However, keep in mind that June is the rainiest too.

 Suppose you want to see the best sights of Lichtenstein Castle.
-In that case, I recommend you to visit during autumn when the surroundings are filled with fall foliage.
+In that case, I recommend you visit during autumn when the surroundings are filled with fall foliage.
 It shall make your visit to Lichtenstein Castle even more awe-inspiring and memorable!

 Lichtenstein Castle Tours

-- 15th – 16th century paintings, murals
+- 15th – 16th-century paintings, murals

 - Drinking room

-- Rooms painted with coat of arms
+- Rooms painted with coats of arms

 - Rooms filled with medieval furniture